Career After M.Sc. Physics - Best Jobs, Courses, and Opportunities in 2025

 • A minimum aggregate of 60%.

-• Entrance exams like UGC, JRF, SLET, NET, etc are to be cleared.
+• Entrance exams like UGC, JRF, SLET, NET, etc. must be cleared.

 Eligibility: